 Key findings from the report include:

 - Suspension rates are strongly related to students’ prior test scores, their race, and their gender.
-African American students are much more likely to be suspended than students of other races/ethnicities.
-Suspension rates are particularly high for African American boys in high school.
-About one-third of African American boys in high school (33 percent) received an OSS in 2013-14.
-In comparison, 13 percent of Latino boys in high school and 6 percent of white/Asian high school boys received an OSS in 2013-14.
-African American girls also have high OSS rates in high school, at 23 percent in 2013-14.
-This compares to high school OSS rates of 6 percent for Latina girls and 2 percent for white/Asian girls.
+Black students are much more likely to be suspended than students of other races/ethnicities.
+Suspension rates are particularly high for Black boys in high school.
+About one-third of Black boys in high school (33 percent) received an OSS in 2013-14.
+In comparison, 13 percent of Latino boys in high school and 6 percent of White/Asian high school boys received an OSS in 2013-14.
+Black girls also have high OSS rates in high school, at 23 percent in 2013-14.
+This compares to high school OSS rates of 6 percent for Latina girls and 2 percent for White/Asian girls.

 - Students with low entering test scores are also much more likely to be suspended, and lose instructional time, than those who begin the year with high test scores.
 In high school, 7 percent of students with the highest test scores received an OSS in the 2013-14 school year.
 In contrast, about a quarter of high school students with the lowest incoming test scores received an OSS.

-- The decline in high school OSS rates has been accompanied by a doubling of in-school suspension (ISS) rates among African American high school students.
+- The decline in high school OSS rates has been accompanied by a doubling of in-school suspension (ISS) rates among Black high school students.
 In the 2013-14 school year, 15 percent of high school students received at least one in-school suspension, up from 11 percent in 2008-09.
 Thus, the rise in in-school suspensions is counter-balancing the decline in out-of-school suspensions.
-In-school suspensions are given more frequently to African American students than students of other racial/ethnic groups.
-ISS rates nearly doubled for African American high school students between 2008-09 and 2013-14, but remained the same for other student groups.
+In-school suspensions are given more frequently to Black students than students of other racial/ethnic groups.
+ISS rates nearly doubled for Black high school students between 2008-09 and 2013-14, but remained the same for other student groups.

 - Most suspensions in high schools result from acts of student defiance rather than violence or illegal behavior.
 At the high school level, about 60 percent of out-of-school suspensions and almost all in-school suspensions result from defiance of school staff, disruptive behaviors, and school rule violations.
 While administrators interviewed for the study recognized fights as a primary concern in their schools, 27 percent of out-of-school and 7 percent of in-school suspensions in high school are for physical conflict or threats to safety.
 Most suspensions result from conflicts that involve no physical harm.